-> Do you have something to celebrate in New York?
-An anniversary, graduation or engagement?
-There are many restaurants in New York, perfect for romantic occasions.
+Do you have something to celebrate in New York?
+An anniversary, graduation, or engagement?
+There are many romantic restaurants in New York.
 But there are also some great options if you’re celebrating something else.

-> Philip Marie is perfect for a romantic dinner for two.
+Philip Marie is perfect for a romantic dinner for two.
 Especially when you book their private table in the wine cellar: Perfect for someone planning to pop that special question.
 However, it is also a good option for a celebratory meal for the whole family or group of friends.
 It’s a cosy, French-style restaurant and is often fully booked, so be sure to book well in advance.

 Marseille is a French-style restaurant with plenty of atmosphere, located in Hell’s Kitchen.
 Here, you can sit in the cosy surroundings and enjoy the French dishes.
 In addition, Marseille is a good option for the holidays.
 On Thanksgiving and at Christmas, they serve a special set menu.